How to Make Floating Paper Lanterns

-I think the most popular item I made for this dinner party were the floating candles.
-Today I am finally going to share with you how I made floating lanterns.
+I think the most popular item I made for this dinner party was the floating lanterns and today I am excited to share with you how I made them.
 They came out great and are very easy to make.

 I have never owned or used floating lanterns before.
 Originally I went to Amazon to see what I could buy online.
 But then I realized, why buy them when I can make them?

-And can I just say how much I love how these came out?
+And can I just say how much I love how these floating lanterns came out?
 That is because they actually float!

 If you want to see more of how I created this magical party for my family, go to these blog posts: